“Airports see more sincere kisses than wedding halls…” – Eryka

 On the next leg of my trip home, I found myself yet right next to an elder couple again.
 This time, Indonesians who just got back from a vacation in the Philippines.
 The wife excitedly told me about their adventurous travel throughout the years to many countries.
 I let a little sigh out as I can see Dan and I do that.
 We both love, love, love to travel and the thought put a big huge smile on my face.

 As much as I hate goodbye…that wasn’t goodbye.
-It was indeed a ‘see-you-later’ thing as I knows in my deepest heart of heart I will see him again and next time, the airport will be the place I can’t wait to see!
+It was indeed a ‘see-you-later’ thing as I know in my deepest heart of heart I will see him again and next time, the airport will be the place I can’t wait to see!

 And so my love-hate relationship with the airport started…*Sayang = darling in Indonesian